zmdominguez/zmdominguez.github.io/_posts/2019-02-15-framework-binders.md

 - `type` = then look for the implementation in this class
 - `method` =  of a method with this name in the class defined in `type`

+Note: If you are interested in how the data binding library automagically sets the listeners and manages the interfaces, I highly suggest to checkout the generated binding file of your layout.

 Oooh notice how `setOnEditorActionListener` is the method we actually call in our own custom `BindingAdapter`!
 Looks like we are on to something!

 Let's try to use this attribute then: